 What Are the Different Types of Bone Cancer?

 While there are several different types of bone cancer, the three most commonly diagnosed include osteosarcoma, chondrosarcoma, and Ewing sarcoma.
 Primary bone cancer is also more deadly than secondary bone cancer since it forms within the bone and the cancer spreads to nearby soft tissue.
 While the secondary bone cancer, also known as metastasis, starts somewhere in the patient’s body and then spreads the cancer cells into the bones.
 For example, if you had prostate cancer and it spreads to your bones, then your bone cancer is made up of prostate cancer cells.

 Osteosarcoma is a type of bone cancer that often forms in long bones within the body.
 While it often starts in the arms and legs, an osteosarcoma bone tumor can form anywhere in the body.

 Chondrosarcoma is a form of bone sarcoma that produces cartilage.
-While it is often found in bones, it can also develop in soft tissue as well.
+While it is often found in bone tissue, it can also develop in soft tissue as well.
 Signs of this form of bone sarcoma usually include pain, swelling, and fractures.

-Ewing sarcoma is a type of bone cancer that commonly affects children and young adults.
-Ewing’s sarcoma is often found in long bones, however it can develop in any bone within the body.
-Symptoms of Ewing’s sarcoma include fever, pain, and swelling
+Ewing sarcoma is a type of bone cancer that is commonly seen as childhood cancer, affecting children and young adults rather than older patients.
+Ewing’s sarcoma is often found in long bones.
+However, it can develop in any bone within the body.
+Symptoms of Ewing’s sarcoma include fever, pain, and swelling.

 Bone Cancer Survival Rate

-If a patient or family member asks what is bone cancer and how is bone cancer diagnosed, we often hear a third question — what is the survival rate of bone cancer.
+If a patient or family member asks “what is bone cancer” and “how is bone cancer diagnosed”, we often hear a third question – “what is the survival rate of bone cancer.”

 Survival rates offer a percentage of the people that are alive for a period of time after a diagnosis of a particular type of cancer.
 This typically is after five years.
 Remember these percentages are just a prognosis and predicting each individual’s case is impossible.